M15 mine

 The M15 mine is a large circular United States anti-tank blast mine, first deployed during the Korean War.
 Essentially, it is a larger version of the M6A2 anti-tank mine, which it replaced.
 Although the M15 has been superseded by the M19 mine (a plastic-cased minimum metal mine of more modern design), the U.S. retains large stocks of M15s because they are still regarded as reliable and effective weapons.
-When used against main battle tanks the M15 is primarily a "track-breaker" which creates mobility kills, but has a comparatively small likelihood of causing crew fatalities.
+When used against main battle tanks the M15 is primarily a "track-breaker" which creates mobility kills, but it has a comparatively small likelihood of causing crew fatalities.
 However, when used against light vehicles such as APCs or unarmored vehicles such as trucks the damage it can inflict is much more severe.

 Description

 The mine consists of a large, circular rounded steel case, with a central pressure plate.
 In the center of the pressure plate is the M4 arming plug, which has an arming lever which can be set to "ARMED" or "SAFE".
 The pressure plate sits on top of a belleville spring, which in turn rests directly over the M603 fuze.
 When sufficient downward pressure is applied to the pressure plate (i.e. when a vehicle drives over it) the concertina spring is compressed.
 This action transfers pressure onto the M603 fuze which fires, triggering detonation.
 Because this mine has a metallic case, it is very easy to find it using even the most basic mine detector.
 However, a complicating factor is posed by the two secondary fuze wells.
 These enable anti-handling devices to be fitted: one on the side of the mine and one underneath.
 Additionally, a minefield containing M15 mines may also contain a number of minimum metal M19 mines, plus various antipersonnel mines of different types (e.g. the VS-MK2, SB-33, TS-50, PMA-2 or PMA-3), all of which are specifically designed to be difficult to find using metal mine detectors.

 Typical configuration of anti-handling devices used with M15 mines.
 The upper diagram shows a pull-fuze screwed into a secondary fuze well in the side of the mine.
 Additionally, an M5 anti-lift device has been screwed into another fuze well, hidden under the mine.
 An inexperienced deminer might detect and render safe the pull-fuze, but then be killed when he lifted the mine, triggering the M5 pressure-release firing device underneath.

 The lower diagram shows two anti-tank landmines connected by a cord attached to the upper mine's carrying handle.
 The cord is attached to a pull fuze installed in a secondary fuze well in the bottom mine.